a2x/cs2-dumper/README.md

-## THis is a backup of the original repo and will be updated once a week
+## This is a backup of the original repo and will be updated once a week

 # cs2-dumper